IFS Graduate Research Fellowship Program

 IFS, acknowledged by SAMHSA’s NREPP as an evidence-based practice, has shown promising empirical outcomes in the treatment of generalized anxiety disorders, depression, and depressive symptoms and physical health conditions, and effective in supporting general functioning and well-being.
-Please see http://nrepp.samhsa.gov/ProgramProfile.aspx?id=1 for more details on IFS in the NREPP database.
+Please see this link for the full posting as it appeared on NREPP.SAMHSA.Gov.
 The Foundation is encouraging, and where possible, supporting further, independent research that examines the IFS model as a treatment for a broad range of mental health issues.
 This document will guide you to important resources in order for you to consider designing a fundable thesis or dissertation examining the effects of IFS on clients.

 IFS & Research Priority Resources

-The Research section includes information on research priorities (see http://foundationifs.org/research/ifs-research-priorities).
-In terms of graduate fellowships, funding priorities will be given in this order to: doctoral dissertations, studies leading too peer-reviewed publications, and master’s theses.
+The Research section includes information on research priorities (see http://FoundationIFS.org/research/IFS-research-priorities).
+In terms of graduate fellowships, funding priorities will be given in this order to: doctoral dissertations, studies leading to peer-reviewed publications, and master’s theses.
 It is the intention of the Foundation, where possible, to make fellowship awards in each of these categories.

 IFS Graduate Research Fellowship Program Requirements

 - Proposed research must be focused in total or in significant part on the Internal Family Systems Model.
 Please see the research priority areas on the Foundation website.